The Sailor Who Fell from Grace with the Sea (film)

-The Sailor Who Fell from Grace with the Sea is a 1976 British drama film starring Kris Kristofferson and Sarah Miles, directed by Lewis John Carlino.b It was adapted by Carlino from the 1963 novel The Sailor Who Fell from Grace with the Sea by the Japanese writer Yukio Mishima.
-The novel is set in Japan but the story's location was changed to the English town of Dartmouth, Devon, where it was also filmed.
+The Sailor Who Fell from Grace with the Sea is a 1976 British drama film starring Kris Kristofferson and Sarah Miles, directed by Lewis John Carlino.
+It was adapted by Carlino from the 1963 novel of the same name by the Japanese writer Yukio Mishima.
+The novel is set in Japan but for the film the story's location was changed to the English town of Dartmouth, Devon, where it was also filmed.

 Plot

 Jonathan Osborne, the 14-year-old son of widow Anne Osborne, has become involved with a group of boys led by a neo-Nietzschean sadistic boy named "Chief".
 Anne daydreams about her husband who died three years earlier.
 When a large merchant ship anchors temporarily in the harbour, Anne arranges to give her son a tour of the vessel.
 They meet the second officer of the ship, Jim Cameron.
 Jim takes a liking to both the boy and his mother.
 Jim and Anne become involved sexually, which throws Jonathan into a rage of jealousy.
 Cameron returns to sea and while he is gone, Jonathan reveals his jealous sentiment to the group leader, Chief.
 When Cameron comes back to renew his relationship with Anne and forsake his life on the sea, Chief and the boys concoct a sinister plot to do away with the intruder.